 To stretch and strengthen muscles, tendons and ligaments to improve function of the joint and reduce pain.
-Also, build strength and teach the patient prevention methods.
+Also, build strength and teach the patient postural awareness and prevention methods.

 Frequently asked questions regarding Rehab Therapy

 Rehab therapy initially began during World War I with the work done by restorative aides.
 The profession has grown over the years and therapists can now specialize in pediatrics, sports medicine, neurology, home health, geriatrics, orthopedics, aquatic therapy, wound care, electrotherapy, occupational health, women's health, acute care, education, administration, research and cardiopulmonary rehabilitation.
 Rehab therapists today will often work in a variety of settings at hospitals, nursing homes, schools, outpatient clinics, fitness facilities, the home environment and at many industrial companies.
 A rehab therapist will evaluate and treat those with musculoskeletal disorders, neurological dysfunctions and those with other types of disease, injury or illness.

 Examining individuals with impairment, functional limitation, and disability or other health related conditions in order to determine a diagnosis, prognosis, and intervention.

 Therapists use special equipment called modalities when treating patients which help aid in the healing and recovery of an injury.
 Electrical stimulation, hot packs, cold packs, infrared and ultrasound are only some of the modalities one may require during a treatment session with a rehab therapist.
 As part of treatment and the rehabilitation process, a rehab therapist will often stretch, strengthen, facilitate muscles, challenge balance, test coordination abilities, teach home exercise programs and enhance basic mobility skills.